-- Recording faults or points on the scribe sheet, as signaled by the Judge. - Recording the dog's time on the scribe sheet, as reported by the Timer. - Please Note: Nothing more should be added to the scribe sheet, except as directed by the Judge. - Blowing a whistle, as instructed by the Judge, to indicate that the maximum course faults (if imposed) have been exceeded.
+- Recording faults or points on the scribe sheet, as signaled by the Judge. - Recording the dog's time on the scribe sheet, as reported by the Timer. - Please Note: Nothing more should be added to the scribe sheet, except as directed by the Judge.

+- Blowing a whistle, as instructed by the Judge, to indicate that the maximum course faults (if imposed) have been exceeded. - If using electronic timing, timer and scribe task may be carried out by the same person for Standard, Jumpers, Team, Challenge and Steeplechase ONLY.

-2.4.5 - Other Trial Workers
+2.5.6 - Other Trial Workers